graefchen/config/readme.md

 - spark &mdash; sparkline command
 - srcom &mdash; speedrun.com api command (unfinished)
 - toc &mdash; creates a table of contents from a markdown file
-- vdf &mdash; parse the Valve Data Format (it is very very slow)
-- viginere &mdash; the Viginere cipher
 - walk &mdash; a bookmarking script

 ## vim